Osprey Exos 38 Review

 A large stretch mesh pocket in stretch mesh ( PowerMesh ™) is located on the front of the bag to put a jacket, a hat, the legs of unzippable pants… A little lower, an ice ax loop with an elastic band to fix the handle higher.
 Even lower, two straps allow you to attach a mattress or a tent to the bag to keep room inside for the rest.

 A series of loops are also arranged along the bag (2×3) and the upper flap (2×3) to attach carabiners, quickdraws, slings, strings… Dear Osprey, we find the Stow-on-the system -Go™ to quickly attach hiking poles.
-Personally, it’s never something I think of using, although I have no doubt that it could be practical.
+Personally, it’s never something I think of using, although I do not doubt that it could be practical.

 The Verdict